As an Amazon Associate, I earn from qualifying purchases.

 • At this point, you’re going to bring the water in the canner back up to a rolling boil.

 • (For Raw Pack): Add pineapple cubes or spears to your hot canning jars.
-Using a canning funnel, carefully ladle hot syrup over the pineapple, leaving 1/2 inch of headspace.
+Using a canning funnel, carefully ladle hot syrup or water over the pineapple, leaving 1/2 inch of headspace.
 Headspace is defined as the space between the top of the food and the top of the jar.
 Remove any bubbles from the jar (I use a plastic chopstick).

 • (For Hot Pack): Cook pineapple cubes/spears in water, juice, or syrup at a simmer for 10 minutes.
 Use a slotted spoon to remove the pineapple and add them to the hot jars.
 Using a canning funnel, carefully ladle hot syrup, juice, or water over the pineapple, leaving 1/2 inch of headspace.
 Remove any bubbles from the jar.